sengaya/hn-bot-top-stories/README.md

 Hacker News Bot Top Stories
 ===========================

+Update May 2016: This bot is retired, have a look at its successor https://github.com/sengaya/hackernews-twitter-bot

 This program is used to run a bot which posts the top stories of Hacker News to Twitter.
 It uses the ~~unofficial HN API at http://api.ihackernews.com/~~ official HN API at https://github.com/HackerNews/API.
 The bot posts stories to Twitter that reach a certain rank "N" on Hacker News.

 Follow @hn_bot_top1 to see the bot in action: https://twitter.com/hn_bot_top1